stratovolcano (or composite volcano) — a conical volcano consisting of layers of solid lava flows mixed with layers of other rock.

 Stratovolcanoes consist of many layers (strata) of hardened lava, tephra, pumice, and volcanic ash.
 They generally have steep slopes and are the most common type of volcanoes on Earth.
 However, we haven’t been able to find composite volcanoes anywhere else in the solar system, with the exception of Mars.
 These are the “Hollywood volcanoes”, the ones you see in all the movies.

 They tend to form at subduction zones (where one tectonic plate is sliding beneath the other – the oceanic plate beneath the continental plate).
 Their eruptions are typically explosive and effusive; the magma is generally rich in volatiles because the magma rises as water trapped both in hydrated minerals and porous basalt rock of the upper oceanic crust is released into mantle rock of the asthenosphere above the sinking oceanic slab.
-This release of water pushes the magma towards the surface.
+This release of water pushes the magma toward the surface.
 The chemical composition of the magma is intermediate because it incorporates both basic (from the oceanic plate) and acidic minerals (from the continental plate).

 The most well-known stratovolcanoes are Krakatoa, Mount Helen, and Vesuvius.
 Another famous stratovolcano is Mount Tambora – the site of the most powerful eruption in recorded history.
 Its volcanic cloud lowered global temperatures by as much as 3.5°C for up to one year.
 In parts of Europe and North America, 1816 was known as the “Year Without a Summer“, which caused a brief but bitter famine.